Aif4thah/VulnerableLightApp/README.md

 ## Disclaimer

 This repository, together with its tools, is provided by Taisen-Solutions on an “as is” basis.
+Be aware that this application is highly vulnerable, including remote command and code execution.
+Use it at your own risk.
 Taisen-Solutions makes no representations or warranties of any kind, express or implied, as to the operation of the information, content, materials, tools, services and/or products included on the repository.
 Taisen-Solution disclaims, to the full extent permissible by applicable law, all warranties, express or implied, including but not limited to, implied warranties of merchantability and fitness for a particular purpose.

 ## Use Case